signageos/smil-player/README.md

 - downloads and extracts of widgets into local storage
 - checks for changes in provided SMIL file as well as checks for all files linked in SMIL
 - ability to restart on SMIL file change
+- supports media scheduling using wallclock definition
+- supports playing media loops using repeatCount attribute, possible to combine with wallclock

 ## NOT supported features
-- priority playlist, timings
+- priority playlist
 - not able to process files stored in local storage

 ### Used technology
-- webpack, typescript, mocha
+- webpack, typescript, mocha, xml2js, json-easy-filter